benitomartin/gradio-sso-auth-descope/README.md

 - OAuth Social Login
 - Custom Claims

-It has been created together with the following [blog](https://www.descope.com/blog).
-You can follow he blog to create a Descope/Okta account and use the different authentication methods within the app.

 # Set up your environment

 Clone the repository and activate the environment from the project folder: